Nalin Perera (judge)

-Justice Hettikankanange Nalin Jayalath Perera (born 29 April 1954) is a Sri Lanka judge who served as the 46th Chief Justice of Sri Lanka.
+Hettikankanange Nalin Jayalath Perera (born 29 April 1954) is a Sri Lanka judge who served as the 46th Chief Justice of Sri Lanka.

 Education and early career

 Educated at St. Thomas' College, Kotte and S. Thomas' College, Gurutalawa, he studied law at the Sri Lanka Law College, passing out in 1977.
 His contemporaries included Mahinda Rajapaksa and Jeyaraj Fernandopulle.
 Having taken oaths as an attorney-at-law, he worked under Daya Perera.

 Judicial career

 Lower courts

 Perera served as a Primary Court judge from 1980, in Embilipitiya and Welimada.
 In 1984, he was appointed as a Magistrate.
 He functioned as the Magistrate of Mount-Lavinia, Walasmulla, Kalutara and Colombo Fort.
 He became a District Judge in 1990.

 High court

 In 2001 he was appointed a High Court Judge and served in Ratnapura, Kandy and Nuwara Eliya.
 He served as a Criminal High Court judge and became one of the first High Court Judges appointed to the newly formed Civil Appellate High Courts in Kandy.
-While High Court Judge of Ratnapura, he presided over the trail of the murder of Padmasiri Thrimavitharana.
+While High Court Judge of Ratnapura, he presided over the trial of the murder of Padmasiri Thrimavitharana.